jtemplet/hackathon-starter/README.md

 a cloud platform to host it.
 These are not the only choices, but they are my top picks.
 From my experience, **Heroku** is the easiest to get started with, it will automatically restart your Node.js process when it crashes, zero-downtime deployments and custom domain support on free accounts.
-Additionally, you can create an account with **MongoLab** and then pick one of the *4* providers below.
 Again, there are plenty of other choices and you are not limited to just the ones listed below.